How to Replace Trailer Bunk Carpet

 What kind of wood is used for trailer bunks?

 Pressure-treated 2x4 or 2x6 pine is most common.
-It's durable and easy to replace when needed.
+Durable, easy to replace, and resistant to rot.

 How long should trailer bunks be?